 If you slow down and reduce the number of places you want to explore, you will save time and hundreds of dollars!
 There is nothing to win by traveling faster, except wasting energy and money.

 We recommend spending at least 5 – 7 days for each region you pick.
-It’s the best way to travel in Colombia.
+It’s the best way to travel in this country of South America.

 Because it takes time to move from one place to another in Colombia, it’s super important to pick a region instead of a single destination.